WA9ONY/Pico-RP2040/README.md

 + File functions and largest file size.
 + Use circuitpython.
 + Implement a RTC with I2C bus.
++ Use the different python libraries.
++ Use the Arduino IDE and libraries.

 73 David Haworth WA9ONY